 These disputes arise when two or more parties sign a contract and one or more of them fail to or deny fulfilling their obligations.
 The situation arises when the contract is drafted using unclear terms that raise contrasting expectations or when a party fails to meet the obligations due to a lack of resources or funds.

-One of the biggest categories of civil litigations filed in the US, torts are used by parties who feel they were physically, mentally, or emotionally harmed due to the actions of others.
-These civil litigations can take multiple forms such as medical malpractice, personal injury, negligence, and nursing home abuse.
+One of the most significant categories of civil litigations filed in the US, torts are used by parties who feel they were physically, mentally, or emotionally harmed due to the actions of others.
+These civil litigations can take multiple forms, such as medical malpractice, personal injury, negligence, and nursing home abuse.

-Similar to torts, class action lawsuits also allows prosecution of parties that may have harmed the physical, mental or emotional well-being of a person.
+Similar to torts, class action lawsuits also allows prosecution of parties that may have harmed a person's physical, mental or emotional well-being.
 However, in this case, the individual is replaced by a group of people who have all suffered at the hands of a common party or alleged perpetrator.
-Common cases include the distribution of a faulty product that caused harm to multiple people or exposing multiple people to hazardous materials.
+Common cases include distributing a faulty product that caused harm to multiple people or exposing multiple people to hazardous materials.

-While most cases against federal, city, and state government are settled out of court, the cases which end up in the court are labeled as civil litigations.
-Any cases where a plaintiff alleges that he has been harmed by the city or federal law or policy can be tried as civil litigation.
+While most cases against federal, city, and state governments are settled out of court, the cases which end up in the court are labeled as civil litigations.
+A case where a plaintiff alleges that the city has harmed him or federal law or policy can be tried as civil litigation.